gramlang/gram/README.md

 ## Getting started

-Gram is supported on popular Unix-like operating systems, such as Ubuntu and OS X. To install Gram, follow these steps from the root of this repository:
+Gram is supported on popular Unix-like operating systems, such as Ubuntu and macOS.
+To install Gram, follow these steps from the root of this repository:

 1. Make sure you have the dependencies listed below.
 2. Run `make` to build.